Lemmings (video game): Oh No! More Lemmings

 Oh No!
 More Lemmings is an expansion for the game.
-It contains 100 more levels, leading to 150 levels in total, including the two-player levels.
+It contains 100 more single-player levels, and 10 more two-player levels.

 Development

 Mike Dailly, the first employee of DMA Design and one of the programmers for Lemmings, provided a detailed history of the development of the game titled "The Lemmings Story" in 2006.
 David Jones, founder of DMA Design, has also commented on the development and success of Lemmings.

-Gary Timmons improved Mike Dailly's lemming walking animation (left) to make it appear less stiff.
+Gary Timmons changed Mike Dailly's lemming walking animation (left) to make it appear less stiff.

 The inspiration for gameplay came as a result of a simple animated character sprite in an 8×8 pixel box created by Dailly using Deluxe Paint as part of development for Walker, then envisioned as a sequel to Blood Money.
 Dailly was able to quickly produce an animated graphic showing his creations moving endlessly, with additional graphical improvements made by Gary Timmons and other members of the DMA Design team to help remove the stiffness in the animation.
 One member, Russell Kay, observed that "There's a game in that!", and later coined the term "lemmings" for these creations, according to Dailly.
 Allowing the creatures to move across the landscape was based on a Salamander weapon concept for Blood Money and demonstrated with the animations.

 Levels were designed based on a Deluxe Paint interface, which allowed several of the members to design levels, resulting in "hundreds of levels".
 There were several internal iterations of the levels, each designer challenging the others.
 Dailly pointed out that David Jones "used to try and beat us, and after proudly stabbing a finger at the screen and saying 'There!
 Beat that!', we'd calmly point out a totally new way of getting around all his traps, and doing it in a much simpler method.
 'Oh...', he'd mutter, and scramble off to try and fix it."
 They also sent internally tested levels to Psygnosis, getting back the results of their testing via fax.
 While most were solved quickly, Dailly commented that "Every now and again though, the fax would be covered in scribbles with the time and comments crossed out again and again; this is what we were striving for while we were designing the levels, and it gave us all a warm fuzzy feeling inside."